mit-cml/appinventor-summit/30-attending.md

 ## Accommodations

 There are a number of hotels nearby to MIT.
 You may also be able to stay in the Greater Boston area using AirBnb.

+## Visa Letters

+If you need an invitation for a visa to visit the United States, please send an email to [Marisol Diaz](mailto:marisol@csail.mit.edu).
+Letters will only be provided to individuals with confirmed registration at the time the letter is issued.